XRPLF/xrpl-dev-portal/content/tx_format.md

   * This includes cases where one side or the other of an offer is found to be closer to 0 than `rippled`'s precision supports.
 * *Note:* there is a bug that can cause offers to be removed incorrectly in rare circumstances.
 (See [RIPD-456](https://ripplelabs.atlassian.net/browse/RIPD-456) for status.)

+#### Tracking Unfunded Offers ####

+Tracking the funding status of all offers can be computationally taxing.
+In particular, accounts that are actively trading may have a large number of offers open and be frequently involved in transactions that affect the funding status of their offers.
+Because of this, `rippled` does not proactively find and remove offers.

+A client application can locally track the funding status of offers.
+To do this, first retreive an order book using the [`book_offers` command](rippled-apis.html#book-offers) and check the `taker_gets_funded` field of offers.
+Then,  [subscribe](rippled-apis.html#subscribe) to the `transactions` stream and watch the transaction metadata to see which offers are modified.

 ### Offers and Trust ###

 The limit values of trust lines (See [TrustSet](#trustset)) do not affect offers.
 In other words, you can use an offer to acquire more than the maximum amount you trust an issuing gateway to redeem.